kubeshop/testkube/docs/docs/articles/test-executions.md

 ### Execution Request

-Execution Request allows to define execution parameters for each specific resource.
+An Execution Request defines execution parameters for each specific resource.

 ## Example